jackpal/publications/aoc2024/paper.md

         prompt = incremental_prompt(results)
 ```

+The `initial_prompt` function provided the puzzle instructions and requested the LLM to generate a program in the target language.
+The `incremental_prompt` function provided the results of the previous attempt (e.g., compiler errors, runtime errors, timeout status, or incorrect answer) and asked the LLM to correct the program.

 The limit of 5 conversation turns was chosen by trial and error during development.
-It was common for a LLM to need 3-to-5 turns to solve a puzzle.
-The first turn might result in a syntax error, the second in an input parsing runtime error, the third in a timeout, the fourth is an incorrect answer, and so on.
+It was common for a LLM to need 3 to 5 turns to solve a puzzle.
+The first turn might result in a syntax error, the second in an input parsing runtime error, the third in a timeout, the fourth in an incorrect answer, and so on.

 # Results